-Located behind Centerfield below the main scoreboard, the Garden at AT&T Park is a first-of-its-kind mini-farm and outdoor classroom.
+Located behind Centerfield below the main scoreboard, the Garden at Oracle Park is a first-of-its-kind mini-farm and outdoor classroom.
 The Giants and Bon Appétit Management Company created the 4,320-square-foot Garden to provide a platform for community engagement and education as well as 50+ kinds of fresh produce throughout the year.
-In addition to being a unique gathering place during games and private parties, the Garden hosts almost-weekly field trips for
+On Gamedays, visit the Garden’s bar and concession stands.

 Giants Baseball Camps

 The San Francisco Giants offer youth baseball camps in Northern California for boys and girls ages 3-12.
 Featuring the highest caliber staff, Giants Baseball Camps are the perfect combination of baseball instruction, competition, and fun!
 Each camper receives an official Giants uniform and participates in a chartered bus trip to Oracle Park for a VIP tour and chance to meet a current or former Giants player.
 Please visit sfgiants.com/camps, or call 415-800-2014, for more information.

 Giants Community Fund

 The Giants Community Fund collaborates with the San Francisco Giants by using baseball as a forum to encourage underserved youth and their families to live healthy, productive lives.
 The Fund supports Junior Giants leagues throughout Northern California, Nevada and Oregon and provides assistance to targeted community initiatives in the areas of Education, Health and Violence Prevention.